 I am having issues replying to the SMS to confirm my port.
 What do I do?

-Please contact the mobile service provider you are trying to change to.
+Please contact the mobile service provider you are wanting to move to.

 Switching with an eSIM